 Know the difference between actual value and replacement cost

 Your property depreciates over time.
 If it is destroyed in a covered catastrophe and has to be rebuilt, your insurance policy may cover either the actual cash value (which is the depreciated value of the property) or pay you the full replacement cost.
-A standard home insurance policy may not always offer replacement cost coverage but you may be able to purchase it as an endorsement.
+Most standard homeowners insurance policies provide the option to purchase either replacement cost value or actual cash value.

 Typically, there is a certain limit to replacement cost value, and if rebuilding your house costs more than the limit, you may have to pay out of pocket.
 This is when two more options come into play: extended replacement cost value and guaranteed replacement cost value.